 Orange Color in Logo Design

-Joy and creativity are two expressions that comes in mind whenever we see graphics with orange hue.
-This color is used to create feelings of compassion, enthusiasm and encouragement.
-Studies reflect orange hue to act as a source of increased mental activity.
+Joy and creativity are two expressions that come in mind whenever we see graphics with an orange hue.
+This color is used to create feelings of compassion, enthusiasm, and encouragement.
+Moreover, studies reflect the orange hue to act as a source of increased mental activity.

 Some of the top-rated brand logos with orange colors are listed here.